 Now that you're in college, this catalog also describes a vibrant culture with new words and things you will learn about - co-curriculum, internships, practicum, capstone, studies abroad, service learning, and others.
-All this isn't slapdash or crowd-generated to overwhelm you.
-Rather, it is curated by mentors who choose activities, standards, and best practices that are time-tested to help you grow.
+All this is curated by mentors who choose activities, standards, and best practices that are time-tested to help you grow.
 Whether in a dorm, in a classroom, online, off campus, or in an athletic competition, each program organizes these rich choices into a purposeful pathway suited to your goals.

-Become part of this faith-filled community of higher learning at OC - a place where we seek knowledge and push through to find wisdom, too; understand cutting-edge information and develop the perspective to use it well; invest in close friendships here and embrace the world through travel, study, and service.
+Become part of this faith-filled community of higher learning at OC - a place where we seek knowledge and wisdom; understand cutting-edge information and develop the perspective to use it well; invest in close friendships; and embrace the world through travel, study, and service.
 We welcome the world into our campus home.
 This global community is based on Jesus' words in Mark 12:31 that the second great command is to 'Love your neighbor.'
 Our global university community values integrity, transparency, and a faith-centered mission.
 We have high hopes for you; we have expectations of you, too.
 This document describes many of those.
 Above all, this community seeks to honor each person's unique and God-given calling to live a life of greater purpose and meaning.